 Interestingly Referee M A Schmidt, noting the Information Privacy Act 2009 was beyond the scope of his jurisdiction, found that there was no apparent limit on the disclosure of “personal information” when specifically authorised by law and did not appear to have any application to a body corporate.

-As body corporate managers we need to point out a disconnect between the above decision and the reality and practicality of a management firm receiving and storing video footage records in a readily digestible format as it can be disappointing to owners to discover that we do not hold video footage records which they might want to review if their vehicle is stolen or damaged for example.
+As body corporate managers we need to point out a disconnect between the above decision and the reality and practicality of us receiving and storing video footage records in a readily digestible format as it can be disappointing to owners to discover that we do not hold video footage records which they might want to review if their vehicle is stolen or damaged.

 To read that case for yourself – click here: http://classic.austlii.edu.au/au/cases/qld/QBCCMCmr/2023/138.html